cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 ## The layers of Meshtastic mesh network

 Utilizing the OSI model, the Meshtastic mesh operations are divided to seven different layers (L1-L7).
+These layers should be held separated within the codebase, to be able to modify/update one layer, without bricking functions of other layers.

 * L1 Physical/Virtualized layer (raw data bits)
 * L2 Data link layer (frames)